ChandruMonica2705/Day-1-Task/readme.md

-This contains the day1 session task question and answer.
+This contains the B53 batch Day1 session task question and answer.